Where Can and Can't You Vape Indoors in the UK?

 Shop owners in the UK have the right to set their own rules around vaping, and these days, most have chosen to ban their use.
 This situation often comes down to common sense and a degree of decency.
 If you're popping into your local corner shop to buy a few things, do you really need to vape for the two minutes you're inside?
 Probably not.
 Save it until you're out of the door and free to do as you like.

+Can you vape indoors in the UK?
 There have been significant changes to the perception of vaping in recent years, and with it have come tighter controls across the UK.
 Vaping is not automatically prohibited like traditional cigarettes, but it's becoming harder and harder to find indoor venues that allow vaping.
 Places like sports venues, hospitals, schools, and libraries are now complete no-goes, while pubs, cafes, and restaurants may be more lenient but are also leaning towards prohibition.

 Vaping in public indoor spaces in the UK may be harder, but it's never been easier to find top-quality vapes at great prices.
 RELX has a wide selection of disposable and non-disposable vapes, along with an exciting array of delicious flavours to choose from.
 We also have a blog that keeps up to date on the latest news and regulations in the UK, so you can ensure you're vaping legally and with the best-quality equipment.